minsminsKR/LOL_Chat_report/README.md

 Here, I have set the two people with the highest deduction points as the report target,

 but you guys can change the criteria anytime you want.

+Third Commit,

+Set an exception to give an answer other than the desired format, return False

+Restart Report_system().